 The Great drawing room, crammed full of courtiers, lies at the heart of the Georgian royal palace.
 Here the king mingles most evenings with his guests, signalling welcome with a nod, and displeasure with a turned back.
-The winners and losers of the Georgian era – which runs from 1714–1830 with the reigns of Kings George I to IV – can calculate precisely how high they have climbed (or fallen) by the warmth of their reception at court.
+The winners and losers of the Georgian era – which runs from 1714–1830 with the reigns of Kings George I, through George II and George III, to George IV – can calculate precisely how high they have climbed (or fallen) by the warmth of their reception at court.

 Although parliament’s power is rapidly growing, ambitious and talented people still flock to court in search of perks and prestige.
 High-heeled and elegant shoes crush into the palace floorboards the reputations of those who have fallen from favour, while those whose status is on the rise stand firmly in possession of their few square inches of space.

 So the elegant state apartments of a royal palace are also a battlefield.
 This is a world of politicking and skulduggery, wigs and beauty-spots, where fans whistle open like flick-knives.
 Intrigue hisses through the crowd, and court factions are also known as ‘fuctions’.

 Successful courtiers have level heads and cold hearts.
 They understand all the nuances of court etiquette, and know how to manipulate them to their advantage.It’s vital, therefore, to learn the rules of the game.

 What should you wear at court?

 Ladies have to wear the court uniform: the ‘mantua’.
 A coat-like dress spread out sideways over immensely wide hoops, this formal court dress has become trapped in a fashion time warp.